Hibiscus plants make up a large genus of the Malvaceae family, consisting of hundreds of species of exotic-looking flowering plants.

 They resemble moths and are found over the leaves and stem ends.

-The life cycle of whiteflies begins with adult females laying clusters of 200-400 eggs on the undersides of the leaves of the plant.
+The life cycle of whiteflies begins with adult females laying clusters of 200-400 eggs on the undersides of the plant’s leaves.

 The eggs hatch within a week.